waisworkshop/waisworkshop.github.io/content/_index.md

     title="About the WAIS Workshop"
     class="hx:aspect-auto hx:md:aspect-[.2/1] hx:max-md:min-h-[340px]"
     link="about"
-    subtitle="Read more about the West Antarctic Ice Shet Workshop	."
+    subtitle="Read more about the West Antarctic Ice Sheet Workshop	."
   >}}
 {{</hextra/feature-grid>}}